-Data Privacy Breaches:
+Data Breach Requirements:

 Currently, American businesses spend on average \$6.5 million to respond to a single data breach, including the price of notifying potentially affected individuals and ensuing legal costs.
 As the amount of data collected from and about people increases, the number of breaches has also grown.
 The U.S. has a patchwork of outdated federal laws intended to protect personal information.
 At the same time, states have passed their own laws, which impose different (and sometimes contradictory) requirements for data privacy.
-The Chamber supports a standard federal law governing breach notification requirements that addresses real harms and places reasonable limits on businesses' liability while discouraging meritless suits that simply take advantage of businesses.
+The Chamber supports a standard federal law governing breach notification requirements that addresses real harms and places reasonable limits on businesses' liability while discouraging meritless suits.